 For when you want to do your best Legolas or simply add a little extra flair to your aqua blasting, there's this bow-shaped Nerf-Super Soaker combo.
-Pulling back and releasing the trigger to shoots both streams of water and arrows (dunk the suckers in water to create a soggier projectile), both of which fly up to 30 feet.
+Pulling back and releasing the trigger shoots both streams of water and arrows (dunk the suckers in water to create a soggier projectile), both of which fly up to 30 feet.

 Pros: Those chunky missiles come in a pair and are brightly colored so they’re less likely to get lost in the midst of water gun warfare.
 The shape of the weapon is also unique, and we mean that in a good way.

 Consider this a modern-day upgrade to the pressurized guns of your youth.
-Yeah, it has the same shell, but nice upgrades abound: there's a pressure gauge on the front so you know when it's fully ready to fire streams up to 40 feet; its nozzle is adjustable, giving you three different spray styles with a simple twist.
+Yeah, it has the same shell, but nice upgrades abound: There's a pressure gauge on the front so you know when it's fully ready to fire streams up to 40 feet; its nozzle is adjustable, giving you three different spray styles with a simple twist.

 Pros: This blaster can hit targets up to 40 feet away, so your kids can get the neighbor kids from the treehouse in the backyard.
-It has a two tank system with a solid 74 ounces of total capacity.
+It has a two-tank system with a solid 74 ounces of total capacity.
 The angle meter shows how much pressure your kid has built up, with different colors of short, moderate, green, and maximum distance.
 The cap is attached to the tank so your kid won’t lose it.

 Water shootouts are way more fun when they’re of the drive-by variety.
 This turret mounts to your kid's handlebars and oscillates 180 degrees to for maximum soakage.
-Controls sit near the rider's thumb — bike chime-style — so kids can fire blasts and still steer themselves away from any retaliation.
+Controls sit near the rider's thumb — bike-chime-style — so kids can fire blasts and still steer themselves away from any retaliation.

 Pros: This thing is just a great idea.
-It’s a unique item that turns your kids bike into a mobile water-blasting machine.
+It’s a unique item that turns your kid’s bike into a mobile water-blasting machine.
 It’s battery-powered so your kid can focus on pedaling and firing, not pumping.

 Cons: The tank is on the small side, so your kid may want to make sure the water bottle on their bike frame is full for easy refills on the go.
-You also might want to talk to your kid about protecting their bike chain from the water, as it seems likely that the entire bike gets soaked if it’s part of water warfare.
+You also might want to talk to your kid about protecting their bike chain from rust, as it seems likely that the entire bike gets soaked if it’s part of water warfare.